tim-one/tim-one.github.io/psf/index.md

 "You will never understand bureaucracies until you understand that for bureaucrats procedure is everything and outcomes are nothing." - Thomas Sowell

+"One reason people insist that you use the proper channels to change things is because they have control of the proper channels and they’re confident it won’t work." - Jon Stone

 ### 2024

 - [**Matthew Dixon Cowles's**](ghide) surreal account of Discourse moderation